|Nutritional Guidelines (per serving)|

 - Garnish: sour cream (optional)

 Wash peppers.
 Cut off tops and remove seeds.
 Season cavities lightly with salt and pepper.
-Finely chop pepper tops and place in large bowl.
+Finely chop pepper tops and place in a large bowl.

 Add onion, ground chuck, pork, parboiled rice, egg, paprika, salt, pepper, and garlic to the bowl containing the pepper tops.
 Mix well.